 Find a Replacement

 Congrats!
 You’re now free of your contract.
-Next, you need to choose one of the available live TV streaming services to replace your content needs.
+Next, you need to choose one of the available cable TV alternatives to replace your content needs.

 There are numerous services to try, and most of them offer a free trial.